tianyiwangnova/2021_project__ReviewMiner/README.md

 `reviewminer` is built for **analyzing customer reviews, or any text datasets that are similar to review data _(short opinions collected from multiple individuals)_**.
 It is built on top of `nltk` and `TextBlob`.
-`reviewMiner` takes the pain out of learning NLP packages and building analytics pipelines from scratch.
-It provides a handy tool for the users to quickly organize reviews data into digestible insights.
+`reviewMiner` takes the pain out of building NLP pipelines and provides handy tools for the users to quickly organize review data into digestible insights.

 Features:
-* **Aspect and opinion extraction** The key methodology in this package is aspect-based opinoins mining.
+* **Aspects and opinions extraction** The key methodology in this package is aspect-based opinoins mining.
 The package has its own algorithm to extract aspects and the related opinion words from the review data.
 * **Sentiment on comment and aspect level** The package can offer sentiment scores on both comment level and aspect level
 * **Negative reviews investigation** The users can quickly display the negative sentences in the comments.
 They can also